YugamPatel/Amazon-Clone/README.md

 ## 💌 Questions?
 Laughs?
 Existential Crises?

 - Why are you still reading?
 Go check out the code!
 Or, you know, drop an issue, make a PR, or send over some good jokes—or cookies. 🍪

+## 🛠️ Made By Yugam

+- This spectacular mess was made by Yugam, the only developer we know who considers "Debugging is like being the detective in a crime movie where you are also the murderer" as a motivational quote.